aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/20_Create_Accounts/1_launch_aws_cloud9_ide.md

 Add AWS_REGION Variable to bash_profile
 ```
 echo "export AWS_REGION=us-east-1" | tee -a ~/.bash_profile
+export AWS_REGION=us-east-1
 ```

-### Validate the IAM role
+####  Validate the IAM role

-Use the [GetCallerIdentity](https://docs.aws.amazon.com/cli/latest/reference/sts/get-caller-identity.html) CLI command to validate that the Cloud9 IDE is using the correct IAM role.
+Use the [GetCallerIdentity](https://docs.aws.amazon.com/cli/latest/reference/sts/get-caller-identity.html) CLI command to validate that the Cloud9 IDE is using the correct IAM user.

-Just run this to try it out yourself.

 ```
 aws sts get-caller-identity